Kids Camp

 What is the Cost?

-Your only expense is your travel to and from the Milwaukee Airport or to and from the Salvation Army Wonderland Camp & Conference Center if you are driving.
 All lodging, meals and activities are provided at no cost.
 If you fail to cancel your attendance and you do not show up for the camp, you could be subject to a participation fee for the following year’s camp.

 Activity Examples: